 Motive Decay: Nothing of what originally motivated Ganondorf is really at play anymore, but he still won't give up on ruling Hyrule, even though it's flooded.
 Though he does say he only supposes that's what originally motivated him.

-Multi Mook Melee: Happens on some of the islands.
+Multi-Mook Melee: Happens on some of the islands; Shark Island is semi-notorious for this (see Bragging Rights Reward above).
 Also happens once you get the Master Sword.
 All those Darknuts and Moblins frozen in time throughout the castle?
 They all unfreeze simultaneously, and you can't get out until they're all dead.
 Have fun!

 Mythology Gag: Quite a few things from Ocarina of Time and its Dummied Out elements.
-A blond Kokiri named "Fado" was meant to be the wind sage in OOT but their role was changed to a simple Creepy Child minor NPC with an oddly in-depth personality.
+A blond Kokiri named "Fado" was meant to be the wind sage in OoT, but her role was changed to a simple Creepy Child minor NPC with an oddly in-depth personality.
 This would later be achieved in Wind Waker with its own "Fado", who is a Gender Flip of the original.
 There are also a few Dummied Out temples that achieved reality in this game.
-If you actually look and compare this game with the beta of OOT, it's actually quite similar aside from the storyline right down to sages powering up Link's Master Sword.
+If you actually look and compare this game with the beta of OoT, it's actually quite similar aside from the storyline, right down to sages powering up Link's Master Sword.

-New Game Plus: beating the game once unlocks the second quest, which lets you play through the game wearing Link's pajamas that he wears at the beginning, allows you to read the Ancient Hylian text (though Link is still dumbfounded by the text), and gives you the color Pictobox right off the bat.
+New Game+: Beating the game once unlocks the second quest, which lets you play through the game wearing Link's pajamas that he wears at the beginning, allows you to read the Ancient Hylian text (though Link is still dumbfounded by the text), and gives you the color Picto Box right off the bat.